eraybasar/pesdk-docs/_guides/ios/v7/resources/faq.md

   segname __LLVM
   segname __LLVM
 ```
 Some articles will recommend searching for `bitcode`.
-However, LLVM is a much better indicator for the existance of bitcode.
+However, LLVM is a much better indicator for the existence of Bitcode.

 ### Stripping Bitcode
-Xcode 7.2 added a new tool called `bitcode_strip` that allows to remove bitcode chunks from binaries:
+Xcode 7.2 added a new tool called `bitcode_strip` that allows for the removal of Bitcode chunks from binaries:

 ```bash
 $ xcrun bitcode_strip -r PhotoEditorSDK -o PhotoEditorSDK
 ```

-Removing bitcode will disallow Apple to run binary optimizations on your behalf.
+Removing Bitcode will disallow Apple to run binary optimizations on your behalf.
 You can verify that it worked by checking the file size, which should be significantly smaller than the original file, or use `otool` as listed above.

 ### Learn More
 * [Apple Documentation on App Thinning and Bitcode](https://developer.apple.com/library/tvos/documentation/IDEs/Conceptual/AppDistributionGuide/AppThinning/AppThinning.html)